fivetran/dbt_salesforce_source/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
 By default, this package will run using your target database and the `salesforce` schema.
-If this is not where your Salesforce data is (perhaps your Salesforce schema is `salesforce_fivetran`), add the following configuration to your `dbt_project.yml` file:
+If this is not where your Salesforce data is (perhaps your Salesforce schema is `salesforce_fivetran`), add the following configuration to your `dbt_project.yml` file.
+You can also pass through additional columns for the account, opportunity, and user models.

 ```yml
 # dbt_project.yml